nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 ### V&P test environment ###

-Test environments SHALL simulate consumer applications making API calls against simulated test data (such as, patient records, diaries, tasks.)
+Test environments SHALL simulate consumer applications making API calls against simulated test data (such as, patient records, diaries.)

 Test data SHALL be populated with realistic complexity, depth and volume - for example, in the case of patients the data should be representative of clinical records of a mix of healthy patients and patients with multiple long-term conditions.